uorocketry/rgs/README.md

 # RGS

-In this repository you may find the:
+In this repository you may find the following folders:

-- Rocket Proxy Server
-  - hydra_provider: The ZeroMQ proxy server
-- Rocket Ground Station Web Application
+- bindings: Typescript type bindings for the rocket messages backend
+- pocketbase: Pocketbase backend
+- db: ZMQ data recorder
-  - rgs-web: The web application
+- web: Web interface application
-    - io: Socket.IO proxy server
+  - io: Socket.IO server
-    - db: Persistent storage backend
+- hydra_provider: Rocket data receiver and broadcaster

 ## How to run

+Make sure you have installed the following installed:

+- Rust
+- NodeJS
+  - pm2 (process manager)
+  - pnpm (package manager)

+To run the nodejs you can run:

+> pm2 start ./ecosystem.config.js

+See the pm2 documentation for more information.

 ### hydra_provider

+To actually receive data you will also have to run the hydra_provider.

 Check the **Build and run** section in this [README](https://github.com/uorocketry/rgs/blob/24ee2dd0feac205fe080345babce9c57cf63626b/hydra_provider/README.md)

 ### rgs-web